pponec/DirectoryBookmarks/README.md

 * directory-bookmarks.kts i

-----Add the generated function to create to the `.bashrc` file and reloaded it.

 For integration with Linux, it is advisable to add the code generated (by the the last command) to the end of the `.bashrc` file.
 After reloading the .bashrc file, the following shortcuts can be used:

 * sdf [bookmark] # Save the current directory to bookmark